Jaunting car: Design and variations

 Outside of Ireland, jaunting car usually refers to the "outside car"; within Ireland it mostly means a horse-drawn vehicle for hire for passengers, especially tourists, and is driven by a jarvey who is usually the proprietor.

 The outside car is a high light carriage for a single horse.
 There are two seats placed lengthwise with the passengers sitting back-to-back and facing outward (left or right of the car).
 Sizes have varied, but the typical outside car holds four adult passengers.
 The foot boards are outside of the wheels, and are hinged so they can be folded up over the seats to make the carriage narrower, protect empty seats from bad weather, or to grease the wheels.
 The driver has a separate center-front seat, but may drive from the right or left side passenger seat to balance the load if there is only one other passenger.

 The inside car is an enclosed carriage where up to six passengers sit face-to-face with their backs to the sides of the car.
 It enters from the rear and is much like the tub cart, but differs in that there is a small seat up front for the driver outside the tub.
-Anthony Trollope described the "inside jaunting-car" as "perhaps the most uncomfortable kind of vehicle yet invented."

 A simple distinction is that an outside car has passengers facing out with their feet outside the wheels, and an inside car has passengers facing inside with their feet inside (between) the wheels.

-The covered inside car or jingle, is an inside car with an oiled canvas cover and sides to protect the passengers from the weather; the driver sits outside.
+The covered inside car or jingle, is an inside car with an oiled canvas cover and sides to protect passengers from the weather; the driver sits outside.
 (Note: Quote: "Seated in the indescribable native vehicle of Cork, which whirls one through the town with unexpected lightness and speed, you converse with the affable driver through a small hatchway, open in fine weather and closed in wet, and flanked on each side by a glass port-hole.")
 It is used mainly as an in-town hackney cab since the passengers have no view.

 The Bian or long car is a four-wheeled variation of the outside car which can hold 6-10 passengers per side.
 It was invented by Charles Bianconi to carry more passengers as demand for his transport business grew.
 (Note: Quote: "A long Bian was a long car carrying nineteen passengers — eight on each side, two on the well, and one on the high seat next to the driver.
 It was drawn by three horses, two wheelers and a leader, to which another horse was added when the roads were heavy.")
 A long car with six passengers on each side would weigh 1,800 lb.

 The jaunting wagon was similar to the Bian long car and popular in the US from the 1890s, especially for sight-seeing.